dagger/dagger/CONTRIBUTING.md

 The best way to find a good contribution is to use Dagger for something.
 Then write down what problems you encounter.
 Could be as simple as a question you had, that the docs didn't answer.
-Or a bug in the tool, or a missing package.
+Or a bug in the tool, or a missing feature.
 Then pick an item that you're comfortable with in terms of difficulty, and give it a try. 🙂

 You can ask questions along the way, we're always happy to help you with your contribution.
 The bigger the contribution, the earlier you should talk to maintainers to make sure you're taking the right approach and are not wasting your effort on something that will not get merged.

-## Package Style Guide

-If you're contributing to the project, be sure to follow the code style guides in our documentation.

 ## GitHub Workflow